Amazon, Barnes and Noble

 Colors of Amber, A Memoir took 12 years to write.
 When I was a teenage girl, I said I would write a book one day, only to be blocked by many obstacles.
-But, that one claim never left my conscious mind.
+That dream never left my conscious mind or an internal force within.
 Read my story.
 It might change your way of thinking.

-One day, while miserably writing the book, I watched one my cats, nurturing/licking the little one.
-Oddly, it provoked jealousy in me.
-So depressed, “death” was maternal to me.
-Yes, I did not wish to live.
+One day, while miserably writing the book, I watched one my cats, nurturing/licking the other little one.
+It made me feel sad.
+I was depressed and lonely.
+Connecting and trusting others was very difficult for me.
+I romanticized “death”.
+It was maternal to me.
+Comforting.
 I longed to stop the suffering.
-When I noticed the the larger cat push the baby cat out of her lap, it hit me, I felt like my “death” idea had pushed me back out into the world.
-Strange, I know, but true.
+When I noticed the larger cat push the baby cat out of her lap, it hit me.
+I too felt like my mother had licked me clean and said “now live with it”.
+Strange what goes on in our private thoughts.

 From The Back Cover …